Provincetown, Massachusetts: Transportation

 The town has no rail service; the Provincetown Train Station opened to service by the Old Colony Railroad in 1873.
 The successor operator of the Old Colony lines, New York, New Haven and Hartford Railroad, served the station until 1938.
 (Service was briefly restored in 1940.)
 The line was formally abandoned in 1960.
 A large portion of the "road" later converted into three roads (Harry Kemp Way, Railroad Avenue and Rear Howland) plus the "Old Colony Nature Pathway", a 1.3 mi pedestrian path and greenway.

 The Cape Cod Regional Transit Authority offers flex route buses between MacMillan Pier and Harwich and a shuttle to Truro.
 Plymouth & Brockton Street Railway and Peter Pan Bus Lines provide daily bus service to Hyannis Transportation Center with connecting service to Boston, New York, and Providence and the Cape Flyer.

 Provincetown is at one end of the scenic "Bike Route 1" from Boston called the Claire Saltonstall Bikeway.
 The town earned a Silver-level Bicycle Friendly Community Award from the League of American Bicyclists in 2018.
 Provincetown has the highest rate of year-round bicycle commuters in the state, at 14%, according to the PeopleForBikes City Ratings.

 The Provincetown Municipal Airport is located just east of Race Point.
 This 378 acre airport is surrounded by the Cape Cod National Seashore, and is used for general aviation as well as regular scheduled service to Boston and White Plains, New York.
-It has a single 3500 ft runway, an ILS approach, and full lighting.
+Cape Cod Air ended off-season (November to mid-May) private airline service in November 2024.
+The airport has a single 3500 ft runway, an ILS approach, and full lighting.
 The nearest national and international service is from Logan International Airport in Boston.